-In two previous posts I noted the loss of jobs at Walt Disney World to Central Floridians that are behind handed out to those coming internationally to work in the United States.
+In two previous posts, I noted the loss of jobs at Walt Disney World to Central Floridians that are being handed out to those coming internationally to work in the United States.
 Clearly, that’s important to you if you live here.
 But what if you are simply one of the millions of people who come here for “fun in the sun” every year.
 What does any of this mean to you?
 This is part three of that discussion.
-What I hope to offer is a magic formula for being successful and competing in today’s world.
+(See Parts one and two here) What I hope to offer is a magic formula for being successful and competing in today’s world.
 Here are some successful ingredients to that formula:

 1. You will have to compete.
 Maybe it’s not someone from France or Chile competing with you.
 But competition exists and it’s going to get tougher moving forward.
 Wherever you live, you need to realize that you are in a global world, and that people out there are hungry to do what you do–probably even hungrier.
 And they may have paid a higher price in preparing to do the job.
 So acknowledge the competition.